compsys-progtools/spring2024/_sources/index.md

 # About this Site

-Welcome to the course website for Computer Systems and Programming Tools in Fall2023 with Professor Brown.
+Welcome to the course website for Computer Systems and Programming Tools in Spring 2024 with Professor Brown.

-This class meets TuTh 12:30-1:45 in library 166
+This class meets TuTh 12:30-1:45 in Ranger 302 and lab on Monday 3-4:45 in Ranger 202.

 This website will contain the syllabus, class notes, and other reference material for the class.